 Alternately, it may be a form of mycorrhizal fungi.
 This is a very beneficial symbiotic fungus which assists in nutrient uptake.

-This is not an indication of root rot.
+This is not an indication of rotting roots.

 If the roots are black or dark brown, suspect root rot.

 This is especially true if the roots are slimy and wet.
-This is a dead giveaway for root rot, and along with a slightly rotten smell and a mushy texture.
+This is a dead giveaway for rotting roots, and along with a slightly rotten smell and a mushy texture.

 Finding root rot is hit-and-miss.

-Needless to say, if you find symptoms of root rot when repotting, deal with them quickly.
+Needless to say, if you find symptoms of rotting roots when repotting, deal with them quickly.

 What Are Above Ground Symptoms of Root Rot?

-If root rot is allowed to reach an advanced stage, the stem and the lower leaves will begin to lose their color and turn yellow.
+If decaying roots are allowed to reach an advanced stage, the stem and the lower leaves will begin to lose their color and turn yellow.

 If this is allowed to continue, the stem and new leaves will get mushy and begin to rot.